Facts & figures

 - 50+ completed projects

-Student project partnerships give you an opportunity to work directly with a group of talented students and tackle an issue that is relevant to your organisation.
-The University normally matches a range of students from varied disciplines to your project.
+Partnering on a student project gives you the opportunity to collaborate and connect with a group of talented students and tackle an issue that is relevant to your organisation.

-As a project partner, you'll play a vital role in giving our students a headstart as they navigate their way into the future workforce.
+As a project partner, you will play a vital role in giving our students a headstart as they navigate their way into the future workforce.